tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_4.md

 "Shit," I mutter under my breath.
 "We need to move.
 Now."

 We move fast, slipping through the back of the house and out into the yard.
 I glance toward my cruiser parked out front.
 We can’t take it—that’s the first thing they’ll be looking for.
-I grab my laptop and some gear from the Dodge Charger, shoving them into a duffel bag.
+I grab my laptop and some gear from the cruiser, shoving them into a duffel bag.

 The flashing lights are closer now, the distant wail of sirens growing louder with each passing second.
 My eyes dart toward my neighbor's driveway.
 Dave’s old Chevy Tahoe sits there.